 The instructor is responsible for providing reasonable accommodations or opportunities to make up course obligations that have an impact on the course grade.
-Documentation may be required.
-If so, it must be provided within 14 days of the absence.
+If you will be absent more than three (3) class days, you can request for the Dean of Students to send notification to your instructors.
+Learn more about Out-of-Class Letters here: https://uwosh.edu/deanofstudents/accessibility-center/students/out-of-class-letters/.

 Financial Aid for Childcare

 If you have one or more children in childcare, you may qualify to have your cost of attendance increased on your FAFSA in the amount for which is paid in childcare expenses for the applicable semester(s).
-The Childcare Cost Add-On Worksheet is available through the Financial Aid Office (email@example.com).
+Email your financial aid counselor and ask for the Childcare Cost Add-On Worksheet.
 The worksheet requires the childcare provider’s information and signature.